Master of Science in Applied Biology

 - Laboratory Research Biologist

-You can expect a lot from our program.
+You can expect a lot from our master's program.
 In choosing to study here, you will find:

 - Faculty with a broad range of research expertise and interests